ilkkamtk/hybridisovellukset/Week2/01-react-start.md

    insert_final_newline = true
    ```

-1. Install prettier: `npm install --save-dev prettier eslint-plugin-prettier eslint-config-prettier`
+1. Install prettier: `npm install --save-dev --save-exact prettier` and `npm install --save-dev eslint-config-prettier`
-1. If using VSCode, Create new file '.prettierrc' and add this content:
+1. If using VSCode, Create new file `.prettierrc` and add this content:

    ```json
    {